 In 2012, Camp Quest South Carolina joined Camp Quest Smoky Mountains in the southeast region.
-In 2016, the Board of Directors of Camp Quest South Carolina reorganized itself into the new Camp Quest Southeast, which owns and operates Camp Quest South Carolina and our newest camp, Camp Quest Natchez Trace which will make its debut in Mississippi in June 2017.
-We are also planning Camp Quest Florida in central Florida tentatively for the summer of 2018.
+In 2016, the Board of Directors of Camp Quest South Carolina reorganized itself into the new Camp Quest Southeast, which owns and operates Camp Quest South Carolina, Camp Quest Natchez Trace, and Camp Quest Florida.

 Camp Quest continues to expand with programs in 15 locations serving more than 1200 kids across the United States.
 Camp Quest UK and new Camp Quests opening in Europe are also replicating our model overseas.

-Camp Quest South Carolina and Camp Quest Natchez Trace are affiliates of Camp Quest, Inc., an independent 501(c)(3) educational non-profit organization.
+Camp Quest South Carolina, Camp Quest Natchez Trace, and Camp Quest Florida are affiliates of Camp Quest, Inc., an independent 501(c)(3) educational non-profit organization.